tanglong3bf/SqlGenerator/README.md

 ### Generating SQL Statements

-You can generate SQL statements using the `getSql` method of the `SqlGenerator` class.
+You can get SQL statements using the `getSql` method of the `SqlGenerator` class.
 This method accepts the name of the SQL statement and an optional map of parameters.

 ```cpp
 #include <drogon/drogon.h>